This post contains affiliate links.

-Recording a Podcast with a Type – C USB mic on your Smartphone, Tablet or Computer
+Recording a Podcast with a Type – C USB mic on your Smartphone, Tablet, or Computer

 It’s very similar to recording your voice directly with the built-in mics, but with the advantage of reducing some of the noise.

-- Connect the Type C USB mic to your smartphone, tablet or computer.
+- Connect the Type C USB mic to your smartphone, tablet, or computer.

 - Open the voice recording app and record just for a moment, to set how far or close you need to locate the mic.
-If you are using a lavalier mic, place it on the guest’s chest and keep an eye to the volume you are getting.
+If you are using a lavalier mic, place it on the guest’s chest and keep an eye on the volume you are getting.
 Some brands need to be placed further than others.

 - If you use a different app to record, like Cubasis (by Steinberg), you can set the levels exactly as you want, as it is designed to allow you to control that.

-- With lavalier mics you can place the smartphone on a flat surface at the distance you want.
+- With lavalier mics, you can place the smartphone on a flat surface at the distance you want.
 Keep in mind how long the cable is, so there won’t be any chances of someone pulling the cables by accident.